ytrink/wilms-unsupervised/README.md

 This paper demonstrates this approach on a publicly available dataset (https://pubmed.ncbi.nlm.nih.gov/25670083/) from high-risk Wilms' tumors.

-For questions and access to gene expression datasets, please email trinkya@biu.ac.il.
+For questions and access to processed gene expression datasets, please email trinkya@biu.ac.il.